How To Effectively Design Memory Care Environments

 Avoid a One-Size Fits All Approach

 One way to ensure your memory care environment works for you and your patients is by not copying the design of other facilities.
 While certain processes may be the same, like meal times and common rooms for residents to spend time with family and friends, if you have limited space, you may need to opt for a combined common and dining central location.
+What works for bigger facilities may not work in spaces with fewer clients.
+The architecture company you partner with will take all these considerations and design a safe and inviting place where residents can live full and enriching lives.

 Create Familiarity